Get Answers to Your Questions:

 - You did not know that the substance was actually illegal

 - The police did not have the right to search your property

 - The drugs aren’t illegal (they were prescribed by a doctor)

-Contact Rudenberg and Glasser, P.A. for a Free Consult
+Contact Rudenberg and Glasser, P.A. for a Free Consultation

-If you were arrested for drug possession in Florida, you could be facing charges for a third degree felony—which carries up to five years in prison and a $5,000 fine.
 Don’t jeopardize your future by putting your case in the hands of an inexperienced lawyer; contact the team at Rudenberg and Glasser, P.A. for the skilled legal defense that you deserve!
-We have handled thousands of criminal cases over our many years in practice.
+Our Fort Lauderdale drug crime attorneys have handled thousands of criminal cases over our many years in practice.

-Contact our office 24/7 to schedule your free case evaluation!
+Contact our office now to get your free case evaluation!